 A certain girl I was helping did not want to go to school.
 She was just not getting the Hebrew language.
 She was failing Chumash.
-She was not interested in going to school.
 She was not even sure she wanted to meet me on skype.
 I asked her what she would want to learn in Hebrew.
 She said that she wanted to know the hebrew words of all of her favorite Mordechai Shapiro songs.
 I taught her the basic dikduk that she needed, in order for us to break down and master every word of every song.
 She was totally motivated until she got every word, and then she had more skill for her next chumash test, which she got a 94 on.
 She was motivated again for Chumash.

 Motivation is then broken down to three questions.
 Why?
 Can?
 How?
+And the nemesis to these three are the three Fs.
+Fear.
+Frustration.
+Failure.
 Let us try to use this tool for learning motivation.

 Why?
 Why are you learning?
 Why do you want to learn this specific subject?
 Why will this help you, in any way shape or form?
 Why would you spend valuable time on this task?